-There is growing concern about COVID-19, the flu, and other infectious diseases affecting the most vulnerable people.
+There is continuing concern about COVID-19, the flu, and other infectious diseases affecting the most vulnerable people.
 How do you go about becoming a least vulnerable person?
 Who are these most vulnerable people and what choices can you make for yourself and your family to become a Least Vulnerable Person?
 Fortunately, most of these options are under your control!

 Elderly people are the most at-risk population for infection and serious complications due to COVID-19 or any other virus.
 The reason is not just because of their age.
 In fact, there was a recent report of a 102-year-old woman who recovered from the COVID-19 virus.
 What makes the elderly most vulnerable is that many of them are living lifestyles that include all of the additional factors listed below.

 People with underlying health conditions such as heart disease, cancer, diabetes, and other conditions, are more vulnerable as well.
 Their immune systems are already stressed and challenged, which makes them less able to ward off other types of infections.

 Watch Becoming A “Least Vulnerable Person” Now

 Polypharmacy is a term used for people who take multiple medications.
 This can alter blood and brain chemistry causing immunosuppression, hindering the body’s innate ability to fight infections.

 Marlo Sollitto, author of Polypharmacy in the Elderly, states that “Being on too many medications can lead to potentially dangerous drug interactions and exposure to many side effects at once.
 Keep in mind that this applies not to just prescriptions, but also over-the-counter medications… The average adult takes four or more prescription drugs each day.”

 According to the National Institute of Health, obesity, and overweight together are the second leading cause of preventable death in the US, close behind tobacco usage.
 An estimated 300,000 deaths per year are due to the obesity epidemic.